ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/metadata.md

 RO-Crate relies heavily on [Schema.org], using a constrained subset of [JSON-LD], and this specification gives opinionated recommendations on how to represent the metadata using existing [linked data] best practices.

 {: .tip }
 > The main principle of RO-Crate is to use a [Schema.org] whenever possible, even if its official definition may seem broad or related to every day objects.
-For instance, [IndividualProduct] can describe scientific equipment and instruments (see [Provenance of entities](provenance.md)).
-RO-Crate implementers are free to use additional properties and types beyond this specification (see also appendix [Extending RO-Crate(appendix/jsonld.md#extending-ro-crate)]).
+For instance, [IndividualProduct] can describe scientific equipment and instruments (see [Provenance of entities](provenance)).
+RO-Crate implementers are free to use additional properties and types beyond this specification (see also appendix [Extending RO-Crate(appendix/jsonld#extending-ro-crate)]).

 ### Differences from Schema.org